Team Handbook

 Health Insurance

-Employees who decline enrollment in the company's health insurance plan may be eligible for a monthly reimbursement of $200.
-To qualify, employees must provide documentation of active coverage under another health insurance plan where they are the primary policyholder.
+Full time employees at The Village School are eligible for a monthly reimbursement of $200.
+To qualify, employees must provide documentation of active coverage under a health insurance plan where they are the primary policyholder.
 The reimbursement will be included in the employee's regular paycheck and is subject to applicable taxes and withholdings.

 Transportation Benefit